Gyanvapi mosque case: Varanasi court says suit by Hindu litigants maintainable, can be heard further

 Prohibitory orders have been imposed and security has been tightened in Varanasi.

-A Varanasi court on Monday pronounced that the civil suit by Hindu plaintiffs seeking the right to pray inside the Gyanvapi mosque premises is maintainable and can be heard further, Live Law reported.
+A Varanasi court on Monday pronounced that the civil suit by Hindu plaintiffs seeking the right to pray inside the Gyanvapi mosque premises is maintainable and can be heard further.

 Five Hindu women have claimed that an image of the deity Shringar Gauri exists at the mosque and sought permission to offer daily prayers there.